 With WooCommerce SEO, you get many more options for your WooCommerce store to shine in the search results.
 This includes easy tools to build a better ecommerce experience.
 You’ll also get the all-important option to add product identifiers to product variants that WooCommerce does not offer by itself.
 Plus, every detail your add will be added to the structured data graph of your site, store, and products.
 Last but not least, it comes with a product-specific version of our famous SEO and readability analysis to help you write awesome product descriptions!

 Our Yoast SEO for Shopify app might not come with the map functionality, but it does come with everything else you love about Yoast SEO.
-It also comes with the new product identifier check and product-focused SEO and readability analyses.
+It also comes with the new product identifier check (called Barcode) and product-focused SEO and readability analyses.
 And it’s good to know that the Barcode and SKU checks will only be visible when there is a product with no variants.
 Try it out!

 Essential product details in Schema